- Tracy Gunn

 Remove all unnecessary clothing like a jacket or socks.

-Get them to drink a sports or rehydration drink, or cool water.
+Get them to drink a sports or rehydration drink or cool water.

 Cool their skin – spray or sponge them with cool water and fan them.
-Cold packs, wrapped in a cloth and put under the armpits or on the neck are good too.
+Cold packs, wrapped in a cloth and put under the armpits or on the neck, are good, too.

 Stay with them until they're better.